Domestic Helper Salary in Singapore 2026: By Nationality, Experience and Source Country Minimums

 A few things to note before you anchor on a number:

-- The Filipino floor of S$770 is non-negotiable for new contracts verified by the Philippine Embassy in Singapore.
-It tracks the Department of Migrant Workers (DMW) global minimum of US$570 for Household Service Workers.
+• The Filipino floor of about S$650 is non-negotiable for new contracts verified by the Philippine authorities in Singapore.
+It tracks the Department of Migrant Workers (DMW) minimum of US$500 for newly hired domestic workers, enforced since 21 Oct 2025.

-- Indonesian, Myanmar, Indian and Sri Lankan minimums are set by their respective missions in Singapore and tend to move every 12–18 months.
+• Indonesian and Myanmar minimums are set by their respective missions in Singapore and tend to move every 12 to 18 months.
 Always confirm the live figure with your agency before signing.

 Filipino helpers are the highest-paid nationality in the Singapore market for one simple structural reason: the Philippines is the only major sending country that enforces a hard wage floor through its Embassy.

-As of 2026, the Standard Employment Contract (SEC) verified by the Philippine Overseas Labor Office (POLO) Singapore — now part of the Department of Migrant Workers (DMW) — requires a minimum basic salary of US$570 per month, which the Embassy converts to approximately S$770 per month.
+As of 2026, the Standard Employment Contract (SEC) verified by the Philippine Overseas Labor Office (POLO) Singapore, now part of the Department of Migrant Workers (DMW), requires a minimum basic salary of US$500 per month (about S$650) for newly hired domestic workers, enforced since 21 Oct 2025.
 Contracts below this figure will not be verified, and without verification the helper cannot be issued an Overseas Employment Certificate (OEC) and cannot board the plane.

 This is enforced at three levels: the agency in Manila, the POLO in Singapore, and the airline at departure.
-There is effectively no way to legally hire a fresh-from-Philippines helper at below S$770 in 2026.
+There is effectively no way to legally hire a fresh-from-Philippines helper at below the DMW minimum of about S$650 (US$500) in 2026.
 For full process detail, see our Filipino helper hiring guide.

 Indonesian helper salary

 The Indonesian market is the most price-sensitive of the three big nationalities.
 Employers on a tight budget who do not need strong English skills often shortlist Indonesian helpers first.
-Experienced ex-Singapore Indonesian helpers typically ask for S$700–S$850, with infant-care or eldercare specialists pushing above that.
+Experienced ex-Singapore Indonesian helpers typically ask for S$700 to S$850, with infant-care or eldercare specialists pushing above that.

 For step-by-step hiring, see our Indonesian helper guide, or compare across nationalities in our three-way comparison.